Zephyr: Device Dashboard

-This tutorial demonstrates how Mongoose Library can be used to implement a device dashboard runnning on the Zephyr OS.
-The full source code is at https://github.com/cesanta/mongoose/tree/master/examples/zephyr/device-dashboard
+This tutorial demonstrates how Mongoose Library can be used over the Zephyr OS.

 This example uses the Zephyr freestanding application format, the